 6. Accept responsibility for your company

 Even if your product or service is being promoted by a third party (such as a marketing agency), you are still responsible for holding messages promoting your business to the high standards of CAN-SPAM.

 3. What are the Noncompliance Penalties?

-The cost of not complying with CAN-SPAM can quickly add up for an offending company, with threatened penalties as high as $42,530 per email in violation.
+The cost of not complying with CAN-SPAM can quickly add up for an offending company, with threatened penalties as high as $42,530 per electronic mail in violation.

 Furthermore, a CAN-SPAM violation can be classified as a criminal offense, meaning penalties – like jail time – are within the realm of potential consequences for noncompliance.